VIDA-NYU/domain_discovery_tool/docs/install.rst

 >>> cd {path-to-downloaded-docker-compose.yml}
 >>> docker-compose up -d

 The above commands will start elasticsearch and DDT processes.
-The elasticsearch data is stored in the directory {path-to-downloaded-docker-compose.yml}/data.
+The elasticsearch and DDT data are stored in the directory {path-to-downloaded-docker-compose.yml}/data.

 You can check the output of the DDT tool using: